deepak-kumbhar/java-dbf-parser/README.md

-# JavaDBF
+# JavaDBFParser
-JavaDBF is a Java library for reading and writing XBase files.
+JavaDBFParser is a Java library for reading and writing XBase files.
 There are plenty of legacy applications around with .dbf as their primary storage format.
-JavaDBF was initially written for data transfer with such applications.
+JavaDBFParser was initially written for data transfer with such applications.

 # License

-JavaDBF is LGPL
+JavaDBFParser is LGPL

 https://www.gnu.org/licenses/lgpl.txt